FaithKauwe/css-framework/readme.md

 This repo contains example files for reference.

+look through each of the files below.
+Read the comments and follow the instructions marked "TODO."

 - [index.html] - use this file to test your css framework.
 Check that all of the elements have a reasonable appearance and nothing is left un styled.
 - [layers.html] - use this to study and understand the concept of layers.
 - [headings.html] - Use this to experiment with head sizes, and the idea of calculating heading sizes using a ratio.